iRobotEducation/create3_examples/create3_republisher/README.md

 This can cause performance issues due to excessive memory allocations, discovery traffic and double delivery of messages.
 This republisher can be used to get around this problem.

+For example, this occurs when having your Create 3 robot connected to a RaspberryPi (or other SBC), which runs applications made of a high number of ROS 2 entities or that deal with very big messages (e.g. the navigation stack, or rtabmap, etc).

 **IMPORTANT:** use this tool only if you experience problems in your setup.

 **NOTE:** Using this tool requires at least some understanding of how to configure ROS 2 application via DDS XML configuration files.